 - effectively choose, use and apply mathematics across the curriculum and in real life.

-The maths curriculum for Years 1,2,3,4,5 and 6 is based on objectives from the New Curriculum introduced to schools the previous academic year.
-The curriculum taught at Baydon St Nicholas encourages a clear focus on problem solving and the skills of using and applying mathematical understanding.
+The maths curriculum for all year groups at Baydon St Nicholas uses the White Rose scheme and materials.
+While the curriculum encourages a clear focus on problem solving and the skills of using and applying mathematical understanding, it also provides clear progression in small, manageable steps.

-Class Teachers use objectives to plan tailored units of work which incorporate practical “hands on” experiences, games, ICT opportunities, group tasks, investigations and a range of real life contexts which develop both mathematical understanding and problem solving skills.
+Class Teachers use the materials to plan tailored units of work which incorporate practical “hands on” experiences, games, ICT opportunities, group tasks, investigations and a range of real life contexts which develop both mathematical understanding and problem solving skills.

-Children are taught maths in their class group with careful differentiation catering for the needs of all abilities and ages.
+Most pupils are taught maths in their year group.
 Teachers will work with a combination of individuals, small groups or the whole class depending on the focus.
+Pupils with additional needs are supported to work with their year groups, and additional catch up support is given when needed in-house.

 Which calculation methods will my child be taught?

-Below you will find our calculation policy.
-The policy lays out the progression of calculation methods for pupils as they progress through school.
+Below you will find the White Rose Calculation policies.
+The policies, which we use, lay out the progression of calculation methods for pupils as they progress through school.